oknk/seaquence/_includes/about.md

 [gabrieldunne.com](http://gabrieldunne.com)

-Gabriel is an artist from San Francisco who creates experiences and performances in multiple mediums from digital fabrication to sculpture to audiovisual software.
-With a background in design and music, he has used computing and software in practice ever since he was introduced to his Dad's Commodore 64 and Amiga 1000 as a toddler.
+Gabriel is an artist from San Francisco interested in audio, visual, and physical experiences and performance.
+With a background in design and music, he has used digital tools in his practice ever since he was introduced to his Dad's Commodore 64 and Amiga 1000 as a toddler.